Here's How Much Money Hailey & Justin Bieber Have In The Bank

 Like her husband, she knows a thing or two about lucrative collabs.
 Over the years, Baldwin has done a handbag collection with The Daily Edited, a shoe collection with Public Desire, jeans with Rag & Bone, a makeup collection with ModelCo, and sneakers with Adidas.
 (Also, she was in the promo video for Fyre Festival.)
 And she has TV chops — she hosted Drop The Mic on TBS.

-Celebrity Net Worth values her at $3 million USD.
-So together, the Biebers have about $268 million USD in the bank.
+Celebrity Net Worth values her at $3 million.
+So together, the Biebers have about $268 million in the bank.
 Remember when all Justin needed was a beauty and a beat who could make his life complete?
 Well, he has both now.
 And a loooot of money.

 Advertisement